Mrunal Thakur: Expansion to Telugu films and fluctuations (2022–present)

+In her first release of 2026, she starred in a romantic drama film Do Deewane Seher Mein with Siddhant Chaturvedi.
+The film received mixed reviews from critics.
+Writing from Deepa Gahlot of Rediff and Shubhra Gupta of The Indian Express both panned the film and opined, "Thakur's character struggles with insecurity and unflattering glasses "in a dull", slow-paced film with lacking humor and "genuine romantic tension".The film also was a box office flop.

+In 2026, Thakur appeared in Hindi-Telugu bilingual Dacoit: A Love Story co-starring with Adivi Sesh.
+The film received mixed reviews from critics.
+Her performance received praise from critics.

+Her next movie is Hai Jawani Toh Ishq Hona Hai co-starring with Varun Dhawan and Pooja Hegde, which is scheduled to be released on May 22nd, 2026.
+She finished shooting for Maddock Films' Pooja Meri Jaan alongside Huma Qureshi in 2022, but the film is yet to be released.

 Media image

 The Telegraph finds Thakur to be "honest and heartwarming".
 On her choice of films, she said, "I just want to be associated with good scripts, to play woman of substance, and see what she's contributing to."
 Thakur ranked 8th in Eastern Eyes Top 30 under 30 Global Asian Stars List of 2021.
 In 2022, Thakur curated a food donation drive in collaboration with "All About Them", a foundation that helps stray and community animals.
 Thakur is a celebrity endorser for several brands and products, including Lakme and Dulux.